phetsims/gas-properties/doc/model.md

 ## Hold Constant

-In the _Ideal_ screen, the user may specify which quantity in the Ideal Gas Law `PV = NkT` is to be held constant.
+In the _Ideal_ screen, the user may specify which quantity in `PV = NkT` is to be held constant.
 The table below summarizes the behavior.
 The _Explore_ screen uses "Nothing", while the _Energy_ screen uses "Volume".
 (This feature is irrelevant in the _Diffusion_ screen.)
 If a change would result in a situation that is nonsensical (e.g. holding temperature contant with no particles)